Skip to main content

 Feedspace provides webhooks to notify your application about important events in real-time.
 This section documents all available webhook events and their payloads.
+Webhooks are scoped to a single workspace.
+A webhook only receives reviews submitted into the workspace it was created in, so if you work across multiple workspaces you need one webhook endpoint per workspace.

 How to Get Webhook Access